jhylin/Adverse_drug_reactions/README.md

 Ongoing ADRs data collection for other cytochrome P450 (CYP) substrates:
 - ADRs for CYP3A4, 2D6 and 2C19 substrates have been collected in February to March 2025
-- ADRs for CYP2C9 are being collected in March 2025
+- ADRs for CYP2C9 and 1A2 are being collected in March 2025

 #### **Documents**: